Obama's going to go ahead and release more interrogation photos to prove what a rotten, mean bunch of SOBs the U.S. military and the CIA is.

 We cannot be made uniform.

-And they're trying to make everybody uniform, they're trying to make everybody the same.
+And they're trying to make everybody uniform.

-These clowns, these these two anorexics at the Center for Science and the Public Interest who have a fax.
+These clowns, these two anorexics at the Center for Science and the Public Interest who have a fax.

-Do you ever see these people on TV?
+You ever seen these people on TV?

 They need to put them in a horror movie with no makeup.

-And these people are out there giving us lectures on this and that's gonna kill us, and they actually have succeeded in getting products banned.
+And these people are out there giving us lectures on this and that's going to kill us.

-And they later found out no, no, coconut oil actually is a very healthy oil, much healthier than trans fats, in fact.
+And they later found out, no, no, coconut oil is actually a very healthy oil, much healthier than trans fats, in fact.

 Coconut oil, you know why coconut oil was used in popcorn?